grannycart/cue-sheets/README.md

 # Convert Markdown Cue Sheet to Pocket-sized PDF

+## Requirements:
+* Pandoc:
+	* A more recent version.
+I was getting errors trying this on an older version of pandoc on debian.
+* Latex:
+	* A reasonably full install.
+Needs multicol package.

 ## What?
 If you write out a nice clean set of bicycle cues (that is, directions so you don't get lost while riding) in markdown, this make file will